Forget Low-Yield Income Stocks. This Is Better…

 Here’s how the put selling strategy works… Income investors sell a put option, which obligates them to buy 100 shares of stock at the option’s strike price if the stock is below that level when the option expires.
 Typically, we choose a put option that is “out of the money,” which means the strike price is below the current stock price.
 That means our obligation only kicks in if the stock drops in price.

 There are two ways the trade will evolve.
-Either the stock will remain above the strike price and the put seller will not be required to buy it, or the stock price will decline, in which case the put seller will buy the stock at a discount.
+Either the stock will remain above the strike price and the put seller will not be required to buy it, or the stock price will decline, in which case the put seller will buy the stock at a discount from previous levels.

 Income is generated from this strategy through the process of selling the put option.
 The income we receive, which is known as “premium,” is basically compensation for accepting the obligation that comes with selling the put option.